omertuc/fastsno/README.md

 It also allows you to `git checkout` to see the state of the cluster at a particular point in time.

-[ ] TODO: Resources created too early don't show up because they're not in the audit logs, merge audit logs with must-gather logs to have the full picture
+- [ ] TODO: Resources created too early don't show up because they're not in the audit logs, merge audit logs with must-gather logs to have the full picture

+- [ ] TODO: Handle resource deletion

 # Record Duration